alex-dishen/midmind-server/README.md

    npx prisma migrate dev
    ```

-If you want to first generate the file and take a look at what will be applied during migration you can follow these steps:
+If you want to first generate the file and take a look at what will be applied during migration, you can follow these steps:

 1. Make a change in `schema.prisma` file